NethermindEth/horus-checker/README.md

 #### Horus Checker options

-The following flags are able to added with `stack exec horus-check`:
+Flags for `stack exec horus-check`:

 - `-v` (verbose) = If the flag is set all the intermediate steps are printed out.
 - `-output-queries` = Stores the (unoptimized) SMT queries for each module in .smt2 files inside DIR.